Knots for Interiors

 This design features as an ending for a curtain tie-back made from large diameter rope. based on a traditional type with loops or rings at the ends to fix onto existing tieback hooks set in the wall.

-The image above left is of a cotton 24mm tie-back and shows the end cap made using the strands following out from the eyesplice at the top in 8mm diameter rope.
+The white cotton tie-back above shows the end cap made using the strands following out from the eyesplice at the top in 8mm diameter rope.

-On the right is a version of the loop-ended 24mm rope curtain tie-back in situ: this one was made from a pale natural-coloured p.o.s.h. (very high quality spun polyester) with a few decorative tassels added along the way.
+Shown here is a version of the loop-ended rope curtain tie-back in situ: this one was made from a pale natural-coloured p.o.s.h. (very high quality spun polyester) with a few decorative tassels added along the way.

 Another ending for a rope tie-back is a brass or chromed barrier rope fitting which can be attached to the ends of a short rope and used in the same way.
 On the barrier rope page you can see a traditional method we use to secure these hook ended caps to the rope.